mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 (4P) METABALL MADNESS *
 A 4-player map created using the blob and metaball functions.
 Teams are random.

-(4P) METABALLS II *
-A 4-player map created using the blob and metaball functions.
-Teams are random.

 (4P) PLASMA GLOBE
 A 4-player map in the shape of a plasma globe using the "branchAdd" function.
 Teams are top vs. bottom.